 After browsing the aisles at the grocery store I found myself with Multi-Grain Cheerios, honey, cranberries, and pretzels.
 I had all the makings for a salty and sweet cereal bar that was sure to satisfy!
 I headed home to my kitchen to experiment with my ingredients.

 The end result was a delicious Cranberry Pretzel Cheerio Bar!
 The kids loved it and so did I. I will definitely be making these again!
 You can print off my Cranberry Pretzel Cheerio Bars Recipe below!

-Mix together Cheerios, cranberries, pretzels and oats in a bowl and set aside.
-Combine butter, coconut oil, sugar and honey in a saucepan and bring to a boil.
+Mix together Cheerios, cranberries, pretzels, and oats in a bowl and set aside.
+Combine butter, coconut oil, sugar, and honey in a saucepan and bring to a boil.
 Then combine and press into a pan and bake.
-See below for full recipe!
+See below for the full recipe!